 “Protecting the wonders and resources of Lakes Folsom and Natoma” means we focus on activities that protect and preserve our state park’s natural and cultural resources.
 This includes activities such as park clean-ups, environmental restoration (including invasive plant removal, tree planting, stream cleaning, etc), basic park infrastructure, and environmental interpretation / education.

-To serve our mission, these are my four top objectives (although not prioritized):
+To serve our mission, here are four of my top priorities: